Will and I moved to Las Vegas last week.

 The most memorable experiences come from combining everything you love:

-This February, a small group of us intend to create this space at a 17th-century resort in the lush mountains of Otavalo, Ecuador.
+A small group of us intend to create this space at a 17th-century resort in the lush mountains of Otavalo, Ecuador.

 One dozen amazing people, plus four hosts, will spend a week discussing financial freedom, happiness, life passions, investing, real estate, sustainability, generosity and service, philosophy, and living your personal legend.